 Have A Backup Plan

-Rarely do salespeople have backup plan.
+Rarely do salespeople have a backup plan.
 What do we mean?
-Well, say your prospect indicates a new challenge they didn’t explain to you before and you’re caught of guard.
+Well, say your prospect indicates a new challenge they didn’t explain to you before and you’re caught off guard.
 It’s important to improvise.
-What comes down to thinking through the other challenges the client may have while addressing the main challenges they told you they were having.
+It comes down to thinking through the other challenges the client may have while addressing the main challenges they told you they were having.
 Bottom line, come as prepared as needed to ensure that if anything goes wrong with the presentation or you’re thrown off, you have a fail safe to latch onto.

 Allow Prospects To Ask Questions Throughout